denilsonsa/midi-pipewire-volume/README.md

 ## TODO

+* [ ] Write a better README file.
+    * Explain what this tool does, what it does not, and what are the alternative tools.
+    * Step-by-step installation instructions.
+    * Some configuration examples.
+    * Video showing a live recording of this tool working.
 * [x] Write a nice `set_volume` function that...
     * Accepts absolute amounts.
     * ~~Uses percent values (i.e. from 0 to 100), because adding `1` is easier and more precise than adding `0.01`~~.